sachin55551010/Employee_management_application/README.md

 ## 🚀 Features

 - Add, edit, and delete employee records
-- Assign roles and departments
-- View employee statistics and profiles
 - Search, filter, and sort employee data
 - Responsive and user-friendly UI
 - Authenticated access for admins